iamraymondlow/GRAB_AI_Challenge/README.md

 <ol>
     <li>
-        Paste the training data into the same directory as the model_train.ipynb file, and ensure that it has the following file name: "training.csv"
+        Paste the training data into the same directory as the model_train.ipynb file, and ensure that it has the following file name: "training.csv".
     </li>
     <li>
         Open the model_train.ipynb file.